nanoporetech/wub/README.md

 ----
 - mummer wrapper to generate mummerplots.
 - a tool for claculating basic assembly statistics.
 N50, contig size distributions, GC content, etc.
-- a QUAST wrapper -  not sure about that.
 - **TESTING**, **TESTING**, **TESTING**

 ### What is a wub anyway?